 - A world-renowned landscape famed for its rural beauty; - Wild and rugged highlands contrasting with pastoral lowlands; - Water in its many forms; - The rich variety of woodlands; - Settlements nestled within a vast natural backdrop; - Famous through-routes/The easily accessible landscape splendour; - Steep mountains and long glens/A landscape of distinctive glens and straths; and - The gateway town of Callander/A traditional 'Gateway to the Highlands'.

-As illustrated in Figure 19, the Callendar Sub-zone is characterised by Highland Summits, Parallel Ridges and Straths and Glens / with Lochs LCTs.
+Ridges and Straths and Glens / with Lochs LCTs.